awslabs/sagemaker-debugger/documentation/pytorch.md

 * `name` (str): Name of the scalar.
 A prefix 'scalar/' will be added to it.
 * `value` (float): Scalar value.
-* `searchable` (bool): If True, the scalar value will be written to SageMaker Minerva.
+* `searchable` (bool): If True, the scalar value will be written to SageMaker Metrics.